robertorcosta/azure-docs.pt-br/articles/app-service/containers/quickstart-nodejs.md

 ### <a name="sign-in"></a>Entrar

 Depois que a extensão for instalada, faça logon em sua conta do Azure.
-Na Barra de Atividades, clique no logo do Azure para mostrar o explorador **SERVIÇO DE APLICATIVO DO AZURE**.
-Clique em **Entrar no Azure...** e siga as instruções.
+Na Barra de Atividades, clique no logotipo do Azure para mostrar o explorador **SERVIÇO DE APLICATIVO DO AZURE**.
+Selecione **Entrar no Azure...** e siga as instruções.

 ![entrar no Azure](./media/quickstart-nodejs/sign-in.png)